Circuitscape/Omniscape.jl/docs/src/usage.md

 ## Running Omniscape

-To use Omniscape, simply run the following Julia code after Omniscape.jl has been installed.
+The following Julia code shows an example of how to run Omniscape after Omniscape.jl has been installed.

 ```julia
 using Omniscape